top of page

 Traction

-This definitely gained steam.
-BNPL Transaction volume in the US skyrocketed from $2bn in 2019, through $8.3bn ion 2020, to $24.2bn in 2021, and the number of transactions rose accordingly.
+BNPL as a consumer lending strategy definitely gained steam.
+Transaction volume in the US skyrocketed from $2bn in 2019, through $8.3bn ion 2020, to $24.2bn in 2021, and the number of transactions rose accordingly.

 Just over a year ago, Tomio Greon published in Protocol an article titled "Invest now, win later: Inside the ‘buy now, pay later’ gold rush".